Santé Solaire

 Effect

-The impact of the Santé Solaire programme can be seen where it is needed most: in people’s everyday lives.
-Healthcare workers can work safely at night, medical interventions are more precise and less risky, and patients now seek help even in the dark – without having to wait until the morning.
+The effect of Santé Solaire can be seen in everyday life at health centres – where reliable light can save lives.
+Healthcare staff can work safely at night, medical interventions become more precise and less risky, and patients seek help after dark – without having to wait until morning.

-A doctor from the Toangha health center in Burkina Faso reports: “In the past, I often had to look for a way to insert an infusion in complete darkness.
+A doctor from the Toangha health centre in Burkina Faso reports: “In the past, I often had to improvise in order to insert an infusion in complete darkness.
 That was risky.
 Thanks to the solar system, that’s a thing of the past.”

-The light also has an effect outside the treatment rooms: “At night, we now orient ourselves by the light of the health center in our village.
-Children even come here to study in the evening, it has become our meeting place,” says Mariam, a patient at the Gorpil-la health center in Burkina Faso.
+Light is also changing everyday life outside the treatment rooms: “At night, we now orient ourselves by the light of the health centre in our village.
+Children even come to study in the evening – it has become a meeting place,” says Mariam, a patient at the Gorpilla health centre in Burkina Faso.

 Would you like to find out more about this project?